 Step 1.
 Decide you are ready to buy a house

 People often buy homes when they feel settled in their lives and are ready to commit to a community.
 You need good credit and finances to get your mortgage application approved.
 You usually need money for a down payment and closing costs.
 And you want to make sure you can afford the monthly payments, maintenance, and other expenses that come with owning a home.
-Learn more about Are you ready to own a home?
+Learn more about how you can save money for a home.

 Step 2.
 Decide buying a house makes financial sense